 Jesus went through a lot of hurt and a lot of pain to save us from an eternal life of hurt and pain.
 Without Jesus the mean things that we think and do are permanent.
 Jesus offers us forgiveness for these things and wipes them away.

 The pepper and soap activity can illustrate to your mentee how we could never get rid of our sin on our own but if we accept Jesus into our hearts, He takes it all away.

 - Black pepper

 - Dawn soap

 Jesus rode in to Jerusalem on a donkey.
 The crowd that was with Jesus laid out their cloaks on the ground and spread branches along the path.
 They said to Jesus, “Hosanna to the Son of David.
 Blessed is He who comes in the name of the Lord!
 Hosanna in the highest!”
-(Matthew 21:9) Hosanna means an expression of adoration, praise or joy.
+(Matthew 21:9) Hosanna means an expression of adoration, praise, or joy.
 They were celebrating Jesus as the Messiah who was sent to save them from their sins.
 Talk with your mentee about ways to praise Jesus and if you are comfortable, choose one to do together.
-These can be singing a worship song together, praying for each other, reading the Bible together, etc.
+This may be singing a worship song together, praying for each other, reading the Bible together, etc.

 Next week we will discuss how these same people who praised Jesus and loved Jesus betrayed Him.

 Review with your mentee what you discussed last week, reminding them that Jesus was betrayed by the very people that were telling Him that they love Him.
 One of Jesus’s very close friends, Judas, was the person who turned Jesus over to die on the cross.
 Jesus knew that His friends were going to betray Him but He also knew that He had to go through what He did so that we could have eternal life with Him.